The Effects of Addiction on Society

 Research shows a strong connection between a dependence on certain drugs – like cocaine, nicotine and heroin – and heart attacks.

-Chronic drug and alcohol use causes major changes in the brain, which can lead to the development of a mental illness.
+Chronic drug and alcohol use causes major changes in the brain, which can worsen the symptoms of a mental illness.
+Conversely, individuals with mental illnesses often use drugs and alcohol to cope with symptoms.

-With nearly 50 percent of jail and prison inmates diagnosed with a SUD, many criminal offenses are often fueled by drug addiction.
+With nearly 50 percent of jail and prison inmates diagnosed with a SUD, many criminal offenses are often fueled by drug and alcohol addiction.

 In order to address the tremendous impact of substance abuse throughout communities, national officials and policy makers are working toward an approach that focuses on prevention, awareness and recovery.
 Changing the conversation about addiction and depicting it as a disease that requires treatment – rather than a crime that should be punished – will help shatter the stigma of substance abuse.
 By ridding the stigma attached to addiction, more people will feel confident in their decision to seek the help they need.